Food and Nutrition Service (FNS), USDA.

-In accordance with the Paperwork Reduction Act of 1995, this notice invites the general public and other public agencies to comment on proposed information collections.
-The proposed collection is a revision and extension of a currently approved collection.
+In accordance with the Paperwork Reduction Act of 1995, this notice invites the general public and other public agencies to comment on this proposed information collection.
+This collection is a revision of a currently approved collection.

-The purpose of the Uniform Grant Application Package for Discretionary Grant Programs is to provide a standardized format for the development of all Requests for Applications released by the Food and Nutrition Service (FNS) Agency and to allow for a more expeditious OMB clearance process.
+The purpose of the Uniform Grant Application Package for Discretionary Grant Programs is to provide a standardized format for the development of all Requests for Applications for discretionary grant programs released by the Food and Nutrition Service (FNS) Agency and to allow for a more expeditious OMB clearance process.

-Written comments must be submitted on or before October 20, 2008.
+Written comments must be received on or before December 3, 2018.

 FOR FURTHER INFORMATION CONTACT:

-Requests for additional information or copies of the information collection form and instruction should be directed to Lael J. Lubing on (703) 305-2048.End Further Info End Preamble Start Supplemental Information
+Requests for additional information or copies of this information collection should be directed to Mark Porter at 703-305-2048.

 Title: Uniform Grant Application Package for Discretionary Grant Programs.